polylaunch/polylaunch-core/README.md

 # Polylaunch Protocol

+Important note: this branch uses an old NFT implementation and may not be up to date.

 This repo uses brownie, to run the tests carry out all the necessary brownie setup.

 To run the standard tests: